- 1 An introduction to SNMP

 An introduction to SNMP

 SNMP allows two ways of working, synchronous (or polling) and asynchronous.
-The synchronous mode is the most common way of using SNMP, it works by sending PDUs (Protocol Data Units) to managed devices which implements SNMP in the network, those PDU could be for data retrieval (GetRequest) which requires a response from the device (GetResponse) or to set a value in a specific object (SetRequest).
+The synchronous mode is the most common way of using SNMP, it works by sending PDUs (Protocol Data Units) to managed devices which implement SNMP in the network, those PDU could be for data retrieval (GetRequest) which requires a response from the device (GetResponse) or to set a value in a specific object (SetRequest).

 SNMP in asynchronous mode works by the use of traps.
 Traps are unsolicited alert PDUs sent by the managed device to a central trap collector station, those traps are the indicator that a critical event has happened in the monitored device, for example, overheating or too much memory usage and are directed to the UDP port 162.